Victoria Beckham: 1994–2000: Spice Girls

-Beckham auditioned for a March 1994 advertisement in The Stage which required girls who were "street smart, extrovert[ed], ambitious and able to sing and dance".
+Beckham auditioned for a March 1994 advertisement in The Stage which required girls who were "street smart, extrovert, ambitious and able to sing and dance".
 In 1994, Beckham joined the all-female group, the Spice Girls.
 In the recordings before her marriage, she is credited with her maiden name as Victoria Adams.
 The group's first single was called "Wannabe" (1996), and she worked alongside Geri Halliwell, Emma Bunton, Mel B and Melanie C. It went to number one in the United Kingdom and United States, and another 35 countries.
 It was followed by eight further number one singles from their albums Spice, Spiceworld and Forever.
 Each member of the group received a nickname from the media and Beckham was named "Posh Spice".
 The group is the best-selling female group of all time, selling over 80 million records worldwide.
 After the release of their third album, Forever, which charted at number two in the UK but was far less successful than their previous two albums, the Spice Girls stopped recording, concentrating on their solo careers in regards to their foreseeable future.